ipamo/VMWare-Reporter/README.md

         print(vm.name)
 ```

-VMWare-reporter may also be invoked as a command-line application (the `vmware-reporter` executable is installed with the package).
+VMWare Reporter may also be invoked as a command-line application (the `vmware-reporter` executable is installed with the package).
 Examples:

 - Export inventory of VMWare managed objects to a YAML file: